The Hodge bundle, the universal 0-section, and the log Chow ring of the moduli space of curves: The log Chow ring

 and thus we can verify the stronger claim by working over $U_2$.

 The open set $U_2$ has open strata of codimension 1 and 2.
 Since blow-ups along codimension 1 strata do not change $U_2$, the only simple blow-ups

 are along codimension 2 open strata (all of which are special in $U_2$).
-Since the codimension 2 open strata of $U_2$ do not intersect (nor self-intersect), we obtain a $\mathbb{P}^1$-bundle as an exceptional divisor which contains $0$ and $\infty$ sections{\footnote{Depending upon monodromy, there are either two distinct sections or a single double-section.}} which are codimension 2 strata of $U'_2$.
+Since the codimension 2 open strata of $U_2$ do not intersect (nor self-intersect), we obtain a $\mathbb{P}^1$-bundle as an exceptional divisor which contains $0$ and $\infty$ sections{\footnote{Depending upon monodromy, there are either two distinct sections or a single double-section{, i.e. a closed subset whose map to the base is finite of degree two}.}} which are codimension 2 strata of $U'_2$.
 The iterated blow-ups are then simply towers of blow-ups of these codimension 2 toric strata in successive exceptional divisors.

 Assume $\mathsf{T} \in \mathsf{logCH}^1(U_{2})$ satisfies the conditions \eqref{k99k}.
 Since $\mathsf{T}$ restricts to zero over the compact type locus, $\mathsf{T}$ can be represented as

 on an iterated blow-up with all blow-up centers living over strata in the complement of the compact type locus.